-There is a muscle that is below your bladder and other pelvic organs that plays a vital role in the proper functioning of those structures.
-If this muscle is too weak you may notice the inability to control an urge and/or the inability to stay dry with coughing, sneezing, or bending over.
+-There are a group of muscles that create your pelvic floor.
+These muscles act as a hammock for your bladder and other pelvic organs.
+These muscles play a vital role in proper functioning of those structures.
+If these muscles are too weak, you may notice the inability to control an urge and/or the inability to stay dry with coughing, sneezing, or bending over.
 A good test is to note if you have the ability to stop the flow of urine midstream.
 If this muscle is too tight, you may notice that when you void, you immediately feel like you have to go again or make frequent trips to the bathroom throughout the day and night.

 Do you experience pain with intimacy?

 There is a muscle that lies below your vagina and other pelvic organs that plays a vital role in the proper functioning of those structures.
 This muscle can develop trigger points or “knots” in it just like any other muscle in your body.
 Also, this muscle may become tight or scarred down causing nerve entrapment in which you may experience burning or sharp pains.
-You may even be having low back, groin, or hip pain that traditional therapy has been unable to resolve.
+This can also lead to low back pain, groin pain, or hip pain that traditional therapy has been unable to resolve.
 This pain could be originating in your pelvic floor.

 Do you struggle with constipation?

 Bowel disorders can be very disruptive to a person’s quality of life.
 If you suffer with bowel issues such as constipation, fecal incontinence, or poor gas control you probably live your life around these problems.
-There is a muscle that lies below your rectum and other pelvic organs that plays a vital role in the proper functioning of those structures.
+There are muscles and other pelvic organs that play a vital role in the proper functioning of those structures.
 If this muscle is too tight you may notice that you have to strain with a bowel movement or have difficulty managing constipation even with the use of medications.
 If this muscle is too weak you may notice with bowel dysfunction are difficulty cleaning after a bowel movement, leaking in between bowel movements, and/or pain with a bowel movement.

 We can help!